zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

    delegation of *Child Zone* using [Method2] and any glue IP addresses from the same delegation using [Method4].

-   1. Extract the [in-bailiwick] name servers names and create a set "Delegation Strict Glue" of those, where each name server name is matched with its IP address or addresses, if available.
+   1. Extract the [in-bailiwick] name server names and create the set "Delegation Strict Glue", where each name server name is matched with its IP address or addresses, if available.
 The set may be empty.

-   2. Extract the [out-of-bailiwick] name servers names and create a set "Delegation Extended Glue" of those, where each name server name is matched with its IP address or addresses, if available.
+   2. Extract the [out-of-bailiwick] name server names and create the set "Delegation Extended Glue", where each name server name is matched with its IP address or addresses, if available.
 The set may be empty.